OTHRegensburgMedieninformatik/SPL-for-C/README.md

 And is located in Spl-for-C/StartProject

+Additional you can also build all StarterProjects with

+    make starterprojects

 ## TODO

 * Fix display bug that seems to omit drawing graphical objects at the start of the program